The Traitor’s Tunnel (A Trident Chronicles Novella), by C.M. Spivey

 I’m really hoping that this story will be released on paperback one day because I would love to own a copy ❤

 Here are three great reviews that you can also read :

 Claudie Arseneault’s Review

-RoAnna Sylver’s Review (I encourage you to read the quotes she wrote down on her “reading process” below the review!)
+RoAnna Sylver’s Review (I encourage you to read the quotes they wrote down on their “reading process” below the review!)

 Leah’s Review (great list of tropes, tags and warnings)